elbwalker/sgtm-client-template/README.md

 walker.js will make the use of this client as easy as possible.
 Still, using walker.js for GA4 needs some additional information (see example).
 If you run into any problems or have ideas how to enhance this client, feel free to contribute or [open an issue](https://github.com/elbwalker/sgtm-client-template/issues/new)!

+## Release Notes
+*2024-01-23*
+- changed default walker.js version to 2.0.0
+- adjustments for receiving and setting version information to fit 2.x (still compatible with older versions)
+- processing options for `custom` object from walker.js 2.x

 ## Contact
 Contact [elbwalker](https://www.elbwalker.com/) for anything about walker.js implementation or reach out to [Markus Baersch](https://github.com/mbaersch) or [Justus Blümer](https://github.com/justusbluemer) about anything regarding this client template.